|

 degree and a couple of Diplomas.
 I am in the training

 and development arena now, working out of Takapuna.
-My

 I have two daughters, Maria, an Occupational